projectkudu/kudu/README.markdown

 ### Questions?

-You can use the [forum](http://social.msdn.microsoft.com/Forums/en-US/azuregit/threads), chat on the [JabbR](https://jabbr.net/#/rooms/kudu), or open issues in this repository.
+You can use the [forum](http://social.msdn.microsoft.com/Forums/en-US/azuregit/threads), chat on [JabbR](https://jabbr.net/#/rooms/kudu), or open issues in this repository.